-While the wilderness provides a background and impetus for our therapeutic program, our clinical theory and evidence-based practices address the unique developmental and psychological needs of each student.
-We work individually with each student in the therapeutic environment to move them forward on their specific journey.
+While the wilderness provides an excellent setting for our therapeutic program, we wouldn’t be able to achieve lasting, positive outcomes and address the unique developmental and psychological needs of each student without deep expertise in clinical theory and evidence-based practices.
+We work individually with each student to help them set positive goals, and move forward on their journey.

 Our clinical foundation includes:

-- Interdependence – Developing relational intelligence and the knowledge that we are all members of interdependent communities
+- Interdependence – Developing relational intelligence, social skills and a concrete understanding that we are all members of interdependent communities.

-- Transference – Guiding the transitions of students while they are enrolled, so that they can sustain success after they graduate.
+- Transference – Guiding students through transitions while they are enrolled, so they can maintain positive behavior when they return home.

-Trails Carolina offers Therapeutic Wilderness Programs that are based on decades of experience and scientific research that balances the benefits of wilderness therapy during expeditions with the practical experience of a residential base.
-Every student spends time in the wilderness and back at base camp to practice skills in a variety of settings and with different staff.
+Trails Carolina offers a Therapeutic Wilderness Program that is based on decades of experience and scientific research that balances the benefits of wilderness therapy with the practical experience of residential base camp.
+Each student spends time in the wilderness and back at base camp to practice skills in a variety of settings and with different staff.

 “I can honestly say that we are a closer family because of what we learned at Trails.
 I loved it all!”

 “Equine therapy was a powerful experience.
 My daughter said that it calmed her.
 The lovely base camp grounds with horses roaming around set a peaceful tone.”

 “The therapists and guides were very well trained.
 I was pleasantly surprised at how compassionate the program and the field guides were.
 Thank you, thank you, thank you!”

 “The overall change in my daughter was so impressive.”